All Episodes

 And it hasn't been.

-One man in Britain offered a million pounds to anyone who could replicate the shroud, and no one's taken him up on the offer.
+One man in Britain offered a million pounds to anyone who could replicate the Shroud, and no one has taken him up on the offer.

 tucker carlson

-So if we have a written record of the shroud going back to the fourth century, how were scientists, scientists allowed to say that it we know it existed because contemporaneous sources described it, then how were they allowed to say it was a Renaissance creation?
+So if we have a written record of the Shroud going back to the fourth century, how were scientists, scientists allowed to say that it, I mean, if we know it existed because contemporaneous sources described it, then how were they allowed to say it was a renaissance creation?

 jeremiah johnston